AdguardTeam/Scriptlets/wiki/about-scriptlets.md

   - colon-separated pairs name:value where
     - name is XMLHttpRequest object property name
     - value is string or regular expression for matching the value of the option passed to `.open()` call
+- randomize - optional, defaults to `false`, boolean to randomize responseText of matched XMLHttpRequest's response,

 > Usage with no arguments will log XMLHttpRequest objects to browser console;
 which is useful for debugging but permitted for production filter lists.